Eagle Feather Award

 Bhola Banstola | 2017

-The Society for Shamanic Practice is thrilled to announce this year’s winner of the Eagle Feather Award: Bhola Banstola, a 27th generation medicine person from Nepal.
+We are honored to announce that the 2017 winner of the Eagle Feather Award is Bhola Banstola, a 27th generation medicine person from Nepal.
 For many years, Bhola has taught extensively throughout the world.
 Recently he has turned attention toward making ethnographic and shamanic healing documentaries to preserve his traditional ways and to educate those who are interested.

 Nepal has been rocked recently by disastrous earthquakes and, very recently, floods.
 Bhola is actively engaged in helping his nature-affected brothers and sisters as best he can.
 SSP is delighted to support Bhola’s work and vision, and by extension the people of Nepal, at this time.